The Package (Lost)

 "The Package" is the tenth television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 113th episode overall.
 The episode was aired on March 30, 2010, on ABC in the United States.
 The episode was written by producer Paul Zbyszewski and story editor Graham Roland.
 The episode is centered on Sun-Hwa Kwon and Jin-Soo Kwon.

 In 2007, Jin-Soo Kwon (Daniel Dae Kim) is captured by Charles Widmore's (Alan Dale) men (unknown to Widmore), leading the Man in Black (Terry O'Quinn) to declare war with Widmore.
 Meanwhile, Sun-Hwa Kwon (Yunjin Kim) suffers aphasia.
 In the "flash-sideways", Sun & Jin's relationship puts them into harm's way.

 Plot

 2004 (flash-sideways timeline)

 At the airport, Jin-Soo Kwon (Daniel Dae Kim) is released by security after the incident about his undeclared $25,000 is resolved.
 His watch is returned, but the money is not, as Jin needs to fill out the paperwork declaring its purpose.
 Having missed his appointment at the restaurant, he checks into a hotel with Sun-Hwa Paik (Yunjin Kim).
-In this flash-sideways timeline, Jin and Sun are not a married couple.
-Instead, they have become secretly romantically involved without the knowledge of Mr. Paik, Sun's father.
+In this timeline, Jin and Sun are not married.
+Instead, they have become secretly romantically involved.